ooni/jafar/README.md

 The `-dns-proxy-hijack` is similar but instead lies and returns to the client that the requested domain is at `127.0.0.1`.
 This is an opportunity to redirect traffic to the HTTP and TLS proxies.

+The `-dns-proxy-ignore` is similar but instead just ignores the query.

 ### http-proxy